sung-won-kim/RecSys/DeepLearningBasedRecSys/FM/README.md

 ___"In sparse settings, typically a small k should be chosen because there is not enough data to estimate complex interactions W. Restricting k - and thus the expressiveness of the FM - leads to better generalization and thus improved interaction matrices under sparsity"___

+### Conclusion and Future Work
+__Contrast to SVMs__
+1) FMs areable to estimate parameters under huge sparsity
+2) The model equation is linear and depends only on the model parameters
+3) Parameters can be optimized directly in the primal

+__Moreover,__
+1) Simply by using the right indicators in the input feature vector, FMs are identical or very similar to many of the specialized models that are applicable only for a specific task.

 ### References
 Rendle, S. (2010, December).
 Factorization machines.
 In 2010 IEEE International conference on data mining (pp. 995-1000).
 IEEE.